Aryan-chaudhry/SQL/readme.md

 ``` 1.
 Can we use SELECT keyword without using FROM clause? ```

-Ans yes, Using DUAL Table, Dual table are dummy tables created by MYSQL, help user to do certain obvious actionswithout referring to user defined tables
+Ans: yes, Using DUAL Table, Dual table are dummy tables created by MYSQL, help user to do certain obvious actionswithout referring to user defined tables

 Example ``` SELECT 55+11, SELECT now(), SELECT ucase(), SELECT lcase(); ``` etc